 As of December 31, 2022, our pro forma net tangible book value was approximately \$5.0 million, or \$0.48 per share of common stock.
-Our pro forma net tangible book value per share represents the amount of our total tangible assets reduced by the amount of our total liabilities and divided by the total number of shares of our common stock outstanding as of December 31, 2022, after giving effect to (i) a forward stock split, or the Stock Split, to be effected upon the effectiveness of the registration statement of which this prospectus forms a part at a ratio of 7.1-for-1; and (ii) the automatic conversion of all outstanding shares of our preferred stock and convertible notes as of December 31, 2022 into shares of common stock upon the closing of this offering, based on the initial public offering price of \$5.00 per share (which is the midpoint of the price range set forth on the cover page of this prospectus).
+Our pro forma net tangible book value per share represents the amount of our total tangible assets reduced by the amount of our total liabilities and divided by the total number of shares of our common stock outstanding as of December 31, 2022, after giving effect to (i) a forward stock split, or the Stock Split, to be effected upon the effectiveness of the registration statement of which this prospectus forms a part at a ratio of 7.1-for-1; and (ii) the automatic conversion of all outstanding shares of our preferred stock and convertible notes as of December 31, 2022 into shares of common stock upon the closing of this offering.

-After giving effect to our sale in this offering of 2,400,000 shares of our common stock, at the assumed initial public offering price of \$5.00 per share (which is the midpoint of the price range set forth on the cover page of this prospectus), after deducting underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of December 31, 2022 would have been approximately \$14.7 million, or \$1.14 per share of our common stock.
+After giving effect to our sale in this offering of 2,400,000 shares of our common stock, at the assumed initial public offering price of \$5.00 per share, after deducting underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of December 31, 2022 would have been approximately \$14.7 million, or \$1.14 per share of our common stock.
 This represents an immediate increase in pro forma as adjusted net tangible book value of \$0.65 per share to our existing stockholders and an immediate dilution of \$3.81 per share to investors purchasing shares in this offering.